Tmw/tiemenwaterreus.com/content/posts/implementing-base64-in-rust.md

     String::from_iter(encoded)
 }
 ```

-Let's define a `encode_with_alphabet` function that takes an alphabet to encode against and the original data to perform the encoding on.
+The `encode_with_alphabet` function shown above takes the alphabet to encode against en the original input string to encode.
+The first step is to slide the input in 3-byte chunks and feeding it into our `split` function that will return a `Vec<u8>` of maximum 4-bytes.

-The first step is chunking the data into 3-byte portions then feeding it into our split function we've defined previously.
-Knowing that this will return a `Vec<u8>`, we can pass this through `flat_map` running each chunk of four bytes through `encode_chunk` that does the actual lookup in the provided alphabet for us.
+Passing each 6-bit number to `encode_chunk` using `flat_map` will ensure we're flattening the `Vec<char>` while we're at it and lastly we consume the iterator by passing it to `String::from_iter`!

-Lastly we pass the iterator that ultimately returns a `Vec<char>` to `String::from_iter` which will consume our iterator char-by-char to exhaustion and form a String.
-For that to work though, we bring the `FromIterator` into scope, see:
+Note: For that last trick (using `String::from_iter` to build a string from an iterator) to work, we'll need to bring `FromIterator` trait into scope, see:

 ```rust
 use std::iter::FromIterator;
 ```

-### Encoding chunk by chunk
+### encode_chunk internals
-Now back to our `encode_chunk` function:
+As promised, let's zoom in a bit on the `encode_chunk` function we're using above.
+The function signature tells us that this function will take anything that implements the Alphabet trait (which our Classic alphabet does) and a chunk of our bytes (more specifically the `Vec<u8>` that came rolling out of the `split` function earlier.

 ```rust
 fn encode_chunk<T: Alphabet>(alphabet: &T, chunk: Vec<u8>) -> Vec<char> {